 OSBM is required to consult with North Carolina Emergency Management to confirm projects would be ineligible for FEMA PA reimbursement.

-Applications are due by midnight on November 21.
+Applications were due by midnight on November 21.

 Additional Information